hallie-marshall/ecommerce-kmeans-clustering/README.md

 - **Implement Real-Time Segmentation:** Integrate real-time segmentation to dynamically adjust marketing and communications for each customer cluster.
 By tailoring messages based on the latest customer behaviors, the company can improve the relevance and timeliness of its interactions, leading to stronger engagement and conversion rates.

 - **Build a Churn Prediction Model:** Develop a churn prediction model, particularly focused on "RE-ENGAGE" and "EXCITE" clusters.
-By identifying at-risk customers early, the company can proactively implement reterntion strategies, such as special offers of personalized outreach, to reduce churn and maintain revenue stability.
+By identifying at-risk customers early, the company can proactively implement retention strategies, such as special offers of personalized outreach, to reduce churn and maintain revenue stability.

-- **Estimate Customer Lifetime Value (CLV) by Segment:** Calculating CLV for each customer cluster can help the retailer efficiently allocate resouces to high-value customers while nurturing other segments.
+- **Estimate Customer Lifetime Value (CLV) by Segment:** Calculating CLV for each customer cluster can help the retailer efficiently allocate resources to high-value customers while nurturing other segments.
 Understanding the long-term value of each segment allows for more strategic planning around customer acquisitions, loyalty investments, and retention strategies.

 - **Leverage A/B Testing and Multivariate Testing:** Use A/B testing or multi-variate testing to assess the performance of various marketing strategies across different segments.
 By gathering data on what resonates most with each cluster, the company can continuously refine its approach; optimizing content, offers, and communication channels to drive higher engagement and conversion rates.